tdefa/tutorial/README.md

 answer biological questions such as cell type mapping and neighborhood in the tissue.

 Marker genes must be discriminative and robust enough to identify the cell type of interest.
-In the absence of cytoplasm staining,  the RNA-cell assignment is complexe.
+In the absence of cytoplasm staining,  the RNA-cell assignment is complex.
 Errors in RNA-cell assignment can occur due to irregular cell shapes or RNA expression, potentially leading to inaccuracies in cell type identification.